 With changing temperatures, liquids like wines expand and contract.
 This can become a problem, especially when it happens repeatedly.
 A wine that regularly expands and contracts can damage a solid stopper or push it out of the bottle ultimately.

-The elastic structure of cork allows it to adapt to the wine’s expansion and contraction to some extent.
+The elastic structure of the cork allows it to adapt to the wine’s expansion and contraction to some extent.
 Thus, it reduces the risk of a leak significantly.
-It can’t lower it to zero, though.
+It cannot lower it to zero, though.

 Cork is a natural product from a renewable resource.
-Its production doesn’t harm the environment.
+Its production does not harm the environment.

 Also, corks are 100% recyclable.
 Like other plant matter, you can simply compost them.
 They need a couple of years to compose, but they will without any remainings.
 Alternatively, you can use them to craft wine-related decor for your home.